DNN2LR: Interpretation-inspired Feature Crossing for Real-world Tabular Data: Experiments

 In our experiments, we are going to verify whether we can obtain powerful and globally interpretable models.
 Specifically, we are going to verify whether DNN2LR can empower the simple LR model to achieve better performances comparing with the complex DNN model, as well as other competitive feature crossing methods.
 Accordingly, we give comparison among several types of methods: baselines, factorization-based methods, deep learning-based methods, tree-based methods, searching-based methods and interpretation-inspired methods.
 We select some representative methods in each type and introduce them as follows.

-\textbf{Baselines}: We incorporate sparse \textbf{LR} and \textbf{DNN} as baselines.
-LR is a simple linear model, while DNN is a complex nonlinear model.
-For LR, we tune the learning rate in the range of $\{0.005,0.01,0.05,0.1,0.5,1.0\}$, and the l2 regularization in the range of $\{0.0001,0.001,0.01,0.1,1.0\}$.
+\textbf{Baselines}: We incorporate sparse \textbf{LR} and sparse \textbf{DNN} as baselines, as introduced in Sec. \ref{sec:candidate}.
+LR is a simple model, while DNN is a complex model.
+For LR, we tune the learning rate in the range of $[0.001,1.0]$, and the l2 regularization in the range of $[0.0001,1.0]$.
 For DNN, we set the dimensionality of feature embeddings as $10$, the learning rate as $0.001$, the l2 regularization as $0.0001$, and use Adam \cite{kingma2014adam} for optimization.
 We use the commonly-applied ReLu as activation function in hidden layers of DNN.
 The hidden components in deep layers of DNN are set as $[400, 200]$ on Criteo, and $[400, 100]$ on other datasets.

 \textbf{Factorization-based}: We include \textbf{FM} \cite{rendle2010factorization}, \textbf{HOFM} \cite{blondel2016higher} and \textbf{AutoFM} \cite{liu2020autofis}.
 FM is a successive method for modeling second-order feature interactions, and HOFM extends FM with higher-order feature interactions.
 AutoFM directly learns the weight for each cross feature field, for both 2nd-order and higher-order.
 We set the dimensionality of embeddings as $10$, the learning rate as $0.001$, the l2 regularization as $0.0001$.
 We generate up to 4th-order cross features with HOFM.
 The efficiency of AutoFM is low when datasets are wide and desired interaction order is high.
-Thus, for efficiency, with AutoFM, we generate up to 4th-order cross features on narrow datasets, 3rd-order cross features on medium datasets and 2nd-order cross features on wide datasets.
+Thus, for efficiency, with AutoFM, we generate up to 4th-order cross features on Employee, 3rd-order cross features on Criteo and 2nd-order cross features on wide datasets.